Carry On Packing List

 Carry On Travel Packing Tips - How to Pack a Carry On

 I traveled a lot with my family growing up.
 Keeping track of all the kids, my dad, and the luggage, my mom had her hands full.
 There are a number of stories of me getting lost, in fact – all of my own doing!
 Once I was old enough to handle my own luggage, my mom made a hard and fast rule – to only pack what I could carry because at the end of the day, I was going to be carrying my own bags.
-So I learned suitcase and carry on travel packing tips at an early age.
+Here is my carry on on packing list and my tips for packing in a carry on.

 Figuring out how not to over pack has taken a bit of time and a lot of heavy-lifting experience.
-Now that I’m older, not only can I pack only what I can carry, I want it all to be as seamless as possible.
+Now that I’m older (and with a kiddo in our party), not only can I pack only what I can carry, I want it all to be as seamless as possible.

-I’m often asked for travel packing tips in addition to all my travel guides, but lately I’ve been getting more interest in carry on travel packing tips.
+I’m often asked for travel packing tips in addition to all my travel guides, but lately I’ve been getting more interest in carry on packing lists and tips.
 So I thought I’d share as much as I can here…

 Carry On Travel Packing Tips - How Not to Over Pack a Carry On

 When you travel frequently, you learn how to pack efficiently – you really have to avoid over packing.
 Some things, namely toiletries, can’t be avoided.
-While you should certainly opt for travel-sized containers (see what I recommend as the best travel containers), your toiletry and make up case sizes are finite, so take that into consideration first.
+While you should certainly opt for travel friendly containers (see what I recommend as the best travel containers), your toiletry bag is finite, so take that into consideration first.

 Carry On Travel Packing Tips - How to Pack a Carry On